ammarahmed93/Operationalizing-ML-in-Azure/README.md

 ### **Automated ML Experiment**
 At the beginning, the data needed to be uploaded and registered:
 ![diagram](img/registerd_dataset.png)
 After that, spinning up a new compute cluster using the _Standard_DS12_v2_ selection.
-Then the AutoML experiment was create with the selections as shown in the screenshot below:
+Then the AutoML experiment was created with the selections as shown in the screenshot below:
 ![diagram](img/automl_experiment.png)
 The experiment runs for about 15 mins and then once it was completed the best model was selected for deployment:
 ![diagram](img/completed_automl.png)